opro/opro/README.md

 ## What is an Oauth Provider

-Oauth is used all over the web by companies that need to authenticate users or restrict access to information in a secure fashion.
+Oauth is used all over the web by apps that need to authenticate users or restrict access to information in a secure fashion.
 Twitter and Facebook are the best known Oauth Providers.
-You click "connect to Twitter" then you're sent over to Twitter's site where you can accept or deny.
-From there you're sent back from where you came, but now they have any information you granted them.
+Users click "connect to Twitter" in an iPhone app, then they're sent over to Twitter's site where they can accept or deny access.
+From there they're sent back to the iPhone app where they can do anything through the API that they would be allowed to do in the website.

 Most users understand the flow pretty well, it's a fairly standard process, and is secure.
-Unfortunately it's not super easy to implement.
+While there are plenty of Oauth client libraries unfortunately it's not super easy to implement from a provider standpoint.
 Since I hate writing code twice, I decided to take an Oauth Provider and turn it into a Rails Engine so anyone could implement an Oauth Provider on their site.

 ## Why would I use this?